coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

-## Move the Utilities Out of Root and Into util
+## Write a GUI Interface For Canned Results

+## Produce a flag that supresses all the Tweets other than the medioid for compact output.

+It's not as exciting as live, but it would be quite useful for exploring.

-## Possible logic error
+## A Possible Logic Error
 We get notification of burst of 3pk's not mapping to tokens.
 This should be almost impossible (it says so right in the warning message.)
 'Sup with that?
-May be an artifact of startup.
+This be an artifact of startup reading token files that are out of date with respect to the restart.

 ## Possible New Input Mode(s)
 The main is now fed through RabbitMQ.
 It would be interestin to have a history mode specifically